buildbot/buildbot/master/docs/relnotes/index.rst

 * The WebStatus builder page can now filter pending/current/finished builds by property parameters of the form ``?property.<name>=<value>``.

+* The WebStatus ``StatusResourceBuilder`` page can now take the ``maxsearch`` argument

+* The WebStatus has a new authz "view" action that allows you to require users to logged in to view the WebStatus.

+* The WebStatus now shows revisions (+ codebase) where it used to simply say "multiple rev".

 * The Console view now supports codebases.

+* The GitHub webhook has been updated to work with v3 of the GitHub webhook API.

 * Build status can be sent to GitHub.
   Depends on txgithub package.